frankframework/frank-manual/docs/source/helloLarva.rst

 Your test will succeed if and only if the contents of "step02.txt" is the same as the ``returnString`` attribute within the Hello adapter.

+This was the last section about the Hello adapter.
+The rest of :ref:`gettingStarted` will consider a more interesting example.